kylephillips/wp-nested-pages/readme.txt

 5. Quickly add child pages without leaving the page tree

 == Changelog ==

+= 1.2 =
+* PHP 5.3.2 or better is now required to run Nested Pages.
+Will not run or install on older versions of PHP.
+* Visual nesting indication limit removed
+* Portuguese Translation (Provided by Luis Martins)

 = 1.1.9 =
 * Minor bug fixes in editor capabilities